1newstar/OracleScripts/Docs/sources/ThingsIWishDevelopersKnew.rst

     where something = some_value
     FOR UPDATE;

-This allows a user to pull up some data, in an application, then go outside for lunch, a comfort break, a ciggy or whatever, leaving other users stuck in a queue waiting for a ``COMMIT`` or ``ROLLBACK``.
+This allows a user to pull up some data, in an application, then go outside for lunch, a comfort break, an eCiggy or whatever, leaving other users stuck in a queue waiting for a ``COMMIT`` or ``ROLLBACK``.

 Why do they developers write this code?
 It's easy and it's lazy and it's called *pessimistic locking*.